gwcbi/ResearchAnalyticsLabs/Labs/Lab1/Lab1.md

 ## Introduction

 R is a free software environment for statistics.
-R Studio (also free) is an intergrated developement environment for R. You can think of R Studio as a companion program for basic R that helps you by keeping track of your things and organizing your various windows.

-In this lab, you will install R and R Studio.
-You will also learn how to use RMarkdown and how to load basic datasets.
+In this lab, you will install R and practice loading a basic dataset.

 ## Setup